Accelize/apyfal/docs/advanced_configuration_json.rst

    with apyfal.Accelerator(accelerator='my_accelerator') as myaccel:
        myaccel.start()

-       # Example passing the parameter JSON file and keywords arguments at same time
+       # Example of passing the parameter JSON file and keyword arguments at the same time
        myaccel.process(file_in='/path/myfile1.dat', file_out='/path/result1.dat',
                        # Passing Path to JSON file to "parameters="
                        parameters='/path/parameters.json',